 Social Responsibility: A commitment to future generations

-- U.S. wheat farmers’ livelihoods, their ability to feed a growing population and the legacy they pass on to their children all depend on taking care of the land and using natural resources wisely.
+- U.S. wheat farmers pride themselves on their ability to feed a growing population, and the legacy they pass on to future generations all depends on how they take care of the land and use natural resources.

-- Today, U.S. farmers grow more than 20 million hectares (50 million acres) of wheat, providing food for millions of people at home and abroad and supporting jobs in rural communities as well as mills, bakeries, grocery stores and restaurants.
+- Today, U.S. farmers harvest more than 14 million hectares (35 million acres) of wheat, providing food for millions of people at home and abroad and supporting jobs in rural communities such as in mills, bakeries, grocery stores and restaurants.

 - Wheat is a dietary staple.
 It is the source of 20% of the world’s caloric intake and 20% of protein for the world’s poorest people.

-- Increased production and trade are critical to the discussion of how to feed the world’s growing population because demand is rising fastest in equatorial regions that are unable to produce enough wheat to feed the people.
+- Increased production and trade are critical to feeding the world’s growing population because demand is rising fastest in equatorial regions that are unable to produce enough wheat to feed the people.

 Economic Profitability: A commitment to long-term viability

 - Sustainability is about smart business — using more efficient production methods to reduce inputs while increasing yields and food quality.